vturovets/openwebui-srs-starter/README.md

 ngrok http 8000
 ```

 Use the HTTPS forwarding URL reported by your tunnel as the base URL when configuring Open-WebUI.
-See [`docs/ui_integration_contracts.md`](docs/ui_integration_contracts.md) for the full endpoint contracts and runtime variables to surface in the UI.
+See [`docs/ui_integration_contracts.md`](docs/ui_integration_contracts.md) for the full endpoint contracts, and [`docs/openwebui_configuration.md`](docs/openwebui_configuration.md) for step-by-step instructions on wiring the custom Open-WebUI connector and renderer.

 Behind the scenes, the app initialises reusable settings, the holiday search pipeline, and a CSV logger through dependency injection helpers defined in [`backend/app/dependencies.py`](backend/app/dependencies.py).
 Each dependency uses `functools.lru_cache` so reloads remain quick while preserving deterministic behaviour during tests.